syncfusion-content/blazor-docs/blazor/toolbar/how-to/tab-key-navigation-toolbar-items.md

 documentation: ug
 ---

-# Tab key navigation in Blazor Toolbar Component
+# Enabling Tab key navigation in Blazor Toolbar Component

-The `TabIndex`(https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.ToolbarItem.html#Syncfusion_Blazor_Navigations_ToolbarItem_TabIndex) property of a Toolbar item is used to enable tab key navigation for the item.
+The [TabIndex](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.ToolbarItem.html#Syncfusion_Blazor_Navigations_ToolbarItem_TabIndex) property of a Toolbar item is used to enable tab key navigation for the item.
 By default, the user can switch between items using the arrow keys, but the `TabIndex` property allows you to switch between items using the Tab and Shift+Tab keys as well.

-To use the `TabIndex`(https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.ToolbarItem.html#Syncfusion_Blazor_Navigations_ToolbarItem_TabIndex) property, you need to set it for each Toolbar item that you want to enable tab key navigation.
-The `TabIndex` property should be set to a positive integer value.
+To use the [TabIndex](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.ToolbarItem.html#Syncfusion_Blazor_Navigations_ToolbarItem_TabIndex) property, you need to set it for each Toolbar item that you want to enable tab key navigation.
+The [TabIndex] property should be set to a positive integer value.
 A value of 0 or a negative value will disable tab key navigation for the item.

 For example, to enable tab key navigation for two Toolbar items, you can use the following code: